cjstoddard/Pipboy/Build-Pipboy.md

 These are the parts I am currently using.
 I opted for a 4" screen and the software is optimized with 800x480 screen resolution in mind, if you use a smaller screen, the code will need to be changed.

-- Raspberry Pi 4
+- Raspberry Pi 4.
+- Power supply for the Raspberry Pi.
-- Miuzei Raspberry Pi 4 Touchscreen with Case Fan
+- Miuzei Raspberry Pi 4 Touchscreen with Case Fan.
-- Battery Bank compatible with USB C devices
+- Battery Pack for the Raspberry Pi to make it portable.

 Software: